dcycle/dcycle-site/docs/jekyll_pages/_posts/2021-07-19-the_revenge_of_simple.md

 If your monthly public facing website management budget is $500 or above, [contact us](http://blog.dcycle.com/contact/) if you'd like to schedule a one-hour call to discuss how we can move your web properties to a fully customizable, zero-vendor-lock-in enterprise subscription model.

 If you're more of a DIY type, do a web search for migrating from Drupal or Wordpress or Node.js to JAMstack.
+Before you decide to go the DIY route, though, do yourself a favour and read [Common Small Business Mistake: The Do-It-Yourself Attitude (April 30, 2020) by Ana Fejzagic Livancic, on LinkedIn](https://www.linkedin.com/pulse/common-small-business-mistake-do-it-yourself-attitude-ena/).

 Either way, you're on a path to never hear about databases, security updates or end-of-life advisories again.
 And focus on your business.